Easel Incorporated Costume Accessories

 Detailed view of the plaid taffeta ribbon.

-Some and-tinted roses and wisteria are tucked in to the inside brim.
+Some hand-tinted roses and wisteria are tucked in to the inside brim.

 Detailed view of the vintage flowers used in this bonnet.